Blaze-Your-Trail/PhoneNumberFormatting/README.md

 # PhoneNumberFormatting
-For ensuring that all numbers start with +61 so that we can use Twilio and Amazon Connect create in this order - Phone Nnmber Utilities first and Trigger last
+For ensuring that all numbers start with +61 so that we can use Twilio and Amazon Connect.
+Create in this order - Phone Number Utilities first and Trigger last